 As terrifying as it was to access this space of love, eternity, surrender and transcendence, I resisted reintegration.
 I wanted to stay there.
 I never felt so at peace.
 All of my problems, anxieties, worries were nonexistent and I experienced nirvana.
 But I had no choice.
 Gradually, I returned to my body, trying to hold on to the feeling for as long as possible.
 When I finally opened my eyes, I was greeted by Tim, “Welcome home.”
 Those words took on a whole new meaning.
 I realized that I’d always been home; everything I need is inside of me.
 All this time, I had been looking elsewhere.

-Psychedelics have been a catalyst to heal the depression and anxiety I have struggled with for most of my adult life.
-I hope that sharing my story of transformation might help others to find the courage to heal their pain and find a path to self-love, acceptance, and inner peace.
+Psychedelics have been a catalyst to heal the depression, anxiety, and lack of self-trust I have struggled with for most of my adult life.
+I hope that sharing my story might help others to find the courage to heal their pain and find a path to self-love, acceptance, and inner peace.
 Thanks for reading.